carlherrmann/starter-hugo-research-group/content/home/welcome.md

   css_class:
 ---

-The Biomedical Genomics group @ HDSU is working topics centered around **regulatory genomics** in disease.
+The Biomedical Genomics group @ HDSU is working on topics around **regulatory genomics** in disease.